meltano/sdk/docs/dev_guide.md

 Create taps with `singer-sdk` requires overriding just two or three classes:

 1. The `Tap` class.
 This class governs configuration, validation, and stream discovery.
 2. The stream class.
-For the stream base class, you have different options depending on the type of data source you are working with:
+You have different options for your base class depending on the type of data source you are working with:
     - `Stream` - The **generic** base class for streams.
     - `RESTStream` - The base class for **REST**-type streams.
     - `GraphQLStream` - The base class for **GraphQL**-type streams.
 This class inherits from `RESTStream`, since GraphQL is built upon REST.
-3. The optional authenticator class.
+3. An optional authenticator class.
 You can omit this class entirely if you do not require authentication or if you prefer to write custom authentication logic.
 The supported authenticator classes are:
     - `SimpleAuthenticator` - This class is functionally equivalent to overriding `http_headers` property in the stream class.
     - `OAuthAuthenticator` - This class performs an OAuth 2.0 authentication flow.